streamnsight/OpenCV-3.1.0-Compiling-on-Raspberry-Pi-2-/README.md

 	$ sudo make -j3 (I prefer -j3, because it doesn't use all the cores so it keeps the RasPi cool enough)

-	# If any errors occurs and the process fails to continue, execute
+If any errors occurs and the process fails to continue, execute

 	$ sudo make clean

-	# Sometimes using multicores can cause problems, so if you face any problems just execute
+Sometimes using multicores can cause problems, so if you face any problems just execute

-	# $ sudo make (withou the -jN),
+	$ sudo make
-	# keep in mind that without multi-processor, it will take much longer (i.e. ~7-8h)
+(without the -jN), keep in mind that without multi-processor, it will take much longer (i.e. ~7-8h)

 # Install:
 installing the build